 - Insurance payment discounts for going paperless and paying your premium in full.

 - Employment, organization, and association discounts based on your occupation or if you belong to a union, professional organization, or alumni association.

 Some specific details within your policy will help determine exactly how an insurance policy pays when you need it:

 - Replacement Value vs. Cash Value: This distinction may seem minor until you have to file a claim.
-Getting a replacement value policy means your insurance could replace your damaged, destroyed, or stolen property with new stuff.
+Getting a replacement value policy means your insurance could replace damaged, destroyed, or stolen property with new stuff.
 A cash value policy means your policy will reimburse you the value of your lost property.
-The cash value of your stuff is typically less than the cost of new property.
+The cash value of your stuff is typically less than the cost of a new property.
 Someone with rare collectibles will want to consider replacement value coverage which costs more.